gitayam/Research-and-Privacy/README.md

 # Research and Privacy
  System set up for research and use using secure tools and configurations
+# IMPORTANT: About Username And Password
+For this script to function fully, the username and password from [Open Source Intelligence Techniques (Ninth Edition 2022)](https://inteltechniques.com/book1.html) is required.

+The pip and Git tools can still be installed but the custom scripts, firefox configuration, icons, and tools require the password found in the book.

 # Script Usage & Install
 ## All-in-One Install and Use